yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 Using genetic algorithms to write computer programs is called [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming).

-# Push Programming Language
+# Finding The Right Language

 But what programming language should we use to represent the individuals?
-Obviously, not every language suits this task.
-Consider the next valid C# program:
+Not every language suits this task.

+Consider, for example, the next valid C# program:

 ```csharp
 int i = 10;
 int j = i - 2;
 ```

-Now imagine that due to the crossover or mutation the instructions are swapped:
+Now imagine that due to the crossover or mutation the instructions have swapped:

 ```csharp
 int j = i - 2;
 int i = 10;
 ```

-This program will not even compile.
-In fact, almost all the individuals of a population will not be valid programs, meaning that we won't be able to even calculate their fitness.
+This program will not compile.
+In fact, almost all the individuals of a population will be invalid programs, meaning that we won't be able to even calculate their fitness.
 Clearly, C# and similar languages are too strict for genetic programming.
 We need a more forgiving language.

 One option is Perl.
 It is so forgiving that [93% of paint splatters are valid Perl programs](https://www.mcmillen.dev/sigbovik/).

 Another option is [Push](https://erp12.github.io/push-redux/pages/intro_to_push/).
-It is also very forgiving, however, it has an additional advantage: since it was created specifically for evolutionary computation, there is [a significant number of genetic programming frameworks for Push](http://faculty.hampshire.edu/lspector/push.html), meaning that you don't need to implement the steps the genetic algorithms yourself.
+It is also very forgiving, however, it has an additional advantage: since it was created specifically for evolutionary computation, there is [a significant number of genetic programming libraries for Push](http://faculty.hampshire.edu/lspector/push.html).

+## Push

 Push is a very simple stack-backed language.
-The interpreter reads the instruction from left to right.
-If it sees an integer number, it pushes it to the stack.
-If it sees an operation, it applies it to the top elements of the stack.
+The interpreter reads the instructions from left to right.
+If it sees a number, it pushes it to the stack.
+If it sees an operation, it pops the necessary elements from the stack, applies the operation to them and pushes the result back to the stack.

-In addition to integers, Push has a few more types of data (float, boolean, code, etc.), each of which has its own stack.
+In addition to the `integer`s, Push has a few more types of data: `boolean`, `float`, `code`, `exec` and `name`, each of which has its own stack.
 You can read more about Push in the [official documentation](http://faculty.hampshire.edu/lspector/push3-description.html).

-TODO: a few words about Turing-completeness of the Push.
+The result of a program execution is what is left on the stack after the last instruction is executed.

-The above C# example would look like this in Push:
+Our C# example would look like this in Push:

 ```push
 (10 2 integer.-)
 ```

-It says to the Push interpreter:
+It instructs the Push interpreter to:

 1. Push `10` to the stack.
 2. Push `2` to the stack.